luser/python-client/README.md

 1. After changing some code, verify the tests are still passing after generating the client locally.
 2. Checkout a new branch.
 Label the branch with a brief feature description. `git checkout -b <my_feature_branch>`
 3. Push the branch with `git push --set-upstream origin <my_feature_branch>`
-4. Once the branch is pushed, and Travis has marked the build as passing, submit a pull request to master with
+4. Once the branch is pushed, and Travis has marked the build as passing, submit a pull request to master [here.](https://github.com/onshape-public/python-client/compare?expand=1)
+5. Add a reviewer (probably the suggested) to the pull request, and someone will then determine what to do with the request.

 ## Tests